 Next Senki Ehrgeiz (December 9, 2010)

 It's the third post in a row for Ehrgeiz, so I bet your getting tired of it, aren't you?
 Well, this review is honestly one of favorites from the first year-ish of the blog.
-Earlier that year I had recorded my AnimeVillage.com-subbed VHS tapes for Ehrgeiz onto DVD, as well as the one dub tape Bandai did, and in doing so I had re-watched the entire show in one day, and I really enjoyed seeing it all in one day like that; in fact, I enjoyed more that when I first watched it.
-I had originally bought the VHS tapes back in 2004 because I had seen a page for it on AnimeNfo with a overall score of 1.0/10, but it only had one vote and there was no explanation for the score.
+Earlier that year I had recorded my AnimeVillage.com-subbed VHS tapes for Ehrgeiz onto DVD, as well as the one dub tape Bandai did, and in doing so I had re-watched the entire show in one day, and I really enjoyed seeing it all in one day like that; in fact, I enjoyed more then than when I first watched it.
+I had originally bought the VHS tapes back in 2004, because I had seen a page for it on AnimeNfo with a overall score of 1.0/10, but it only had one vote and there was no explanation for the score.
 I must admit I was interested simply because I had to know why that 1.0 score was there.
 Upon seeing the show and really enjoying it, I didn't understand the score and today I don't give a damn about that anymore.
 I really like Ehrgeiz and I think this review really showcased that.
 The fact that it's my #2 most-viewed post on the blog gives me a real feeling that I have succeeded in giving this show a second chance to people who are willing to watch obscure anime.
 The fact that, since this review, Ehrgeiz's sub tapes have been ripped and can now be downloaded if you know where to look hopefully can also help.
-I still want to know what "Dream Jack" means, though.

 Naikaku Kenryoku Hanzai Kyousei Torishimarikan Zaizen Jotaro (October 20, 2011)